KMBZ (AM)

 KMBZ (980 kHz) is a commercial AM radio station licensed to Kansas City, Missouri.
-KMBZ is owned by Audacy, Inc. and it airs a talk radio format.
-Its studios and transmitter tower are in suburban Mission, Kansas, at separate locations.
+KMBZ is owned by Audacy, Inc. and airs a talk radio format.
+Its studios and transmitter site are in suburban Mission, Kansas, at separate locations.

+By day, KMBZ operates at 9,000 watts with a non-directional antenna.
+At night, it reduces power to 5,000 watts and uses a directional antenna to protect other stations on AM 980 from interference.
+Its signal covers the Kansas City metropolitan area, including parts of Missouri and Kansas.

+Programming

-After a local morning drive time news show, simulcast with co-owned 98.1 KMBZ-FM, KMBZ's weekday schedule is made up of nationally syndicated talk programs including Dana Loesch, Glenn Beck, Sean Hannity, Tom Sullivan, Joe Pags, Joe Pags and Coast to Coast AM with George Noory.
+After a local morning drive time news and interview show, simulcast with sister station 98.1 KMBZ-FM, 980 KMBZ's weekday schedule is made up of nationally syndicated talk programs including The Dana Show with Dana Loesch, The Glenn Beck Program, The Sean Hannity Show, The Lars Larson Show, The Joe Pags Show, Armstrong & Getty and Coast to Coast AM with George Noory.
 World and national news is supplied at the beginning of each hour by ABC News Radio.
 Weekend programming includes shows on money, health, computers and cooking, as well as paid brokered programming.
-KMBZ's sister station, KMBZ-FM, airs mostly local talk shows.
+While KMBZ carries mostly syndicates programming, KMBZ-FM 98.1 airs mostly local talk shows.

-KMBZ operates at 9,000 watts with a non-directional antenna by day; at night, however, it reduces power to 5,000 watts and uses a directional antenna to protect other stations on AM 980 from interference.
-On January 14, 2015, KMBZ was granted an FCC construction permit to move to the KCCV transmitter site and increase the daytime power to 9,000 watts.
-Its signal covers the Kansas City metropolitan area, including parts of Missouri and Kansas.